KevinGimbel/kevingimbel.github.io-old/_posts/2013-09-20-a-bit-sticky.md

 }
 {% endhighlight %}

-As far as I found out it's only working in Chrome and Chromium with [this Flag enabled](chrome://flags/#enable-experimental-webkit-features).
+As far as I found out it's only working in Chrome and Chromium with the experimental Webkit Features Flag enabled (see at chrome://flags/#enable-experimental-webkit-features).

 [See the Demo on CodePen](http://codepen.io/kevingimbel/pen/Cybof)